ALTER CLUSTER

 Default: COMMIT.

-WAIT FOR duration For a graceful cluster resizing, a fixed duration to wait for the new replicas to be ready.
-This option might lead to downtime, so we recommend using the WAIT UNTIL READY option instead.
+WAIT FOR interval Private preview.
+This option has known performance or stability issues and is under active development.
+A fixed duration to wait for the new replicas to be ready.
+This option can lead to downtime.
+As such, we recommend using the WAIT UNTIL READY option instead.

 Graceful cluster resizing